-Thus conjugation by $g$ (and the inclusion $\GF\embed G_1$) embeds the group in the statement in $\GF\cap g_1 (A_1 M_1) g_1^{-1}$.
-As in \cref{sec:dioph} above this intersection consists of the $F_1$-points of the diagonal $F_1$-torus of $G_1$, which is one-dimensional, so if the group in the statement was infinite it would be Zariski-dense in the conjugate torus; equivalently the Zariski closure of group would be an $F$-torus $\TT\subset\GG$ with $g_1^{-1} \TT g_1$ diagonal.
+Thus conjugation by $g$ (and the inclusion $\GF\embed G_1$) embeds $S(x)$ in $\GF\cap g_1 (A_1 M_1) g_1^{-1}$.
+As in \cref{sec:dioph} above this intersection consists of the $F_1$-points of the diagonal $F_1$-torus of $G_1$, which is one-dimensional, so if the group in the statement was infinite it would be Zariski-dense in the conjugate torus; equivalently the Zariski closure of this group would be an $F$-torus $\TT\subset\GG$ with $g_1^{-1} \TT g_1$ diagonal.

 For each torus $\TT$ the set of $g_1 \in G_1$ that diagonalize it lies in two $A_1 M_1$-cosets (due to the effect of the Weyl group).
-Since there are countably many such tori the set of $x$ for which the group is infinite is contained in the countable union of images in $\GF\bs\GA$ of the sets of the form
+Since there are countably many such tori the set of $x$ for which $S(x)$ is infinite is contained in the countable union of images in $\GF\bs\GA$ of the sets of the form

 and we need to show this is a null set.
 Since our measure is right-$\Kf$-invariant we may instead consider the image of the set in $X=\Gamma\bs\Gi$, and it remains to recall that the positive entropy argument showed that the images of the sets $(g_1 A_k M_k) \times \Ggt$, have $\mu$-measure zero in a strong quantitative form (the argument gave a uniform bound for the mass of $\epsilon$-neighborhoods of compact parts of such images). \end{proof}